Welcome to the Pesach 2023 mini-site, where you will find all Pesach related info.

 The Seders aren't free, they are subsidized with support of parents, alumni and friends.

-It costs $50 per person, participants may contribute any amount at reservation.
-No one will be turned away due to lack of funds.
+It costs $65 per person, participants are welcome to contribute any amount at reservation.
+No one will be turned away due to lack of funds (Just reply 0 at reservation).

 Were do I RSVP?